skx/maildir-tools/README.md

 In each case you can return to the previous mode/view via `q`, or quit globally via `Q`.
 When you're viewing a single message "`J`" and "`K`" move backwards/forwards by one message.

 `vi` keys work, as do HOME, END, PAGE UP|DOWN, etc.

-## `maildir-tools message`

-This sub-command outputs a reasonably attractive rendering of a single message.